Introduction to disposal

 - Note of any new location

-As with all areas of museum practice it is important that museums ensure transparency and openness with the public, their colleagues and stakeholders.
+As with all areas of museum practice, museums must ensure transparency with the public, their workforce, and stakeholders.

-it is important to keep the public informed of plans relating to the disposal of items through press and media.
-Good proactive communication can do much to increase the public’s understanding and awareness of this area of museum practice.
+Museums should keep the public informed of plans relating to the disposal of objects through press and media.
+Proactive and consistent communication can help to increase the public’s understanding and awareness of this area of museum practice.

-Museums should adopt an open and honest approach that explains the context and potential benefit of the planned course of action.
-It is important to set out publicly the museum’s overall policy on disposal against which individual cases can be explained.
+Museums should adopt an open and honest approach that explains the context and benefit of the planned course of action.
+It’s important to set out publicly the museum’s overall policy on disposal against which individual cases can be explained.

 Read the full guide for advice on the ethics of disposal, official codes of practice and in-depth guidance on all of these topics.